ManiAm/primes-cpp/README.md

 <img src="pics/coverage.png" alt="segment" width="700">

-The `make release` target bundles everything produced by the pipeline into a single distributable artifact.
-It first ensures the project is built and tested, then collects the application binary, test results (JUnit XML), and analysis reports such as `cppcheck.xml`.
-These files are packaged into a versioned tarball (named with the project’s git tag or commit SHA) under the `dist/` directory, and a SHA-256 checksum file is generated for integrity verification.
-This makes it easy to archive or publish a reproducible snapshot of the build, complete with binaries, reports, and metadata, so downstream users or CI/CD systems can consume it as a release artifact.
+The `make package` target bundles everything produced by the pipeline into a single distributable artifact.
+It first ensures the project is built and tested, then collects the application binary, test results (e.g., JUnit XML), and analysis reports (e.g., `cppcheck.xml`).
+These files are packaged into a versioned tarball (named with the project’s Git tag or commit SHA) under the `dist/` directory, and a SHA-256 checksum file is generated for integrity verification.
+This provides a reproducible snapshot of the build, complete with binaries, reports, and metadata, suitable for archival or later publication.

-    make release
+    make package